Adults who work with children | Families First Partnership (FFP) programme

 What is the Families First Partnership programme?

 Families First Partnership (FFP) is a national programme designed to transform children’s social care across England.
 At its heart is family-led practice, which places the voices and needs of children and families at the centre of support.
-The programme promotes a more integrated approach to targeted early help, child in need and child protection.
+FFP promotes a more integrated approach to how we work with families

 • Establishing Multi-Agency Child Protection Teams (MACPTs)